Some key statistics as prediction aids

 Here is our article on M3b, which details our work and notes the sources for the data.
 Note that as of Nov.
 10, 2006 the Eurodollar estimation formula has changed - see the article for details.

 John Williams monthly reconstruction of M3 is here.
-Ours tends to be more volatile and averages slightly higher than his, partly because it's weekly and partly because of our minor differences in calculating the Eurodollar component of M3 and repos.
+Ours tends to be more volatile than his, partly because it's weekly and partly because of our differences in calculating the repo and Eurodollar component of M3.

 M3, longer term chart